-Update: Vehicle Engineering worked with numerous departments, including SWA, to finalize the RFP for design and ensure all key accessibility considerations were captured.
-The RFP was released in December 2019, with Notice to Proceed expected in 2022.
+Update: Vehicle Engineering worked with numerous departments, including SWA, to finalize the RFP for design and to ensure all key accessibility considerations were captured.
+The RFP was released in December 2019 and proposals from core builders were received in August 2021.
+Proposals are undergoing evaluation by the MBTA's selection committees.
+It is expected that during the summer of 2022 a car builder will be selected to begin work.